Development of an AI model for automatic diagnosis of appendicitis with CT image reading… “89.4% diagnostic accuracy”

 Due to the nature of the disease, patients who visit the hospital with suspected symptoms of acute appendicitis often visit the hospital through the emergency room at night or on weekends.
 In this case, accurate reading by an abdominal radiologist may be limited.
 In addition, acute appendicitis has a variety of clinical features, and there are cases where an abnormal appendix is not found even through CT imaging, so it is misdiagnosed as another digestive disease.

 The problem is that if the diagnosis of appendicitis is delayed, perforation may occur, and if inflammation of the right lower abdomen of appendicitis develops into peritonitis or intrapelvic abscess, surgical treatment beyond appendectomy may result.
-In addition, complications after surgery increase.
+In addition, complications following surgery increase.

 This AI model developed by the research team at Hallym University Sacred Heart Hospital observes CT images in real time to filter out diseases clinically similar to appendicitis, such as colitis, terminal ileitis, and ascending colonic diverticulitis, and accurately diagnose only appendicitis.